TranslucentTB/TranslucentTB/usage.md

 Option | Explanation
 ------------ | -------
 --blur          | will make the taskbar a blurry overlay of the background (default).
 --opaque        | will make the taskbar a solid color specified by the tint parameter.
 --transparent   | will make the taskbar a transparent color specified by the tint parameter.
 The value of the alpha channel determines the opacity of the taskbar.
 --tint COLOR    | specifies the color applied to the taskbar.
 COLOR is 32 bit number in hex format, see explanation below.
+--dynamic-ws    | will make the taskbar transparent when no windows are maximised in the current monitor, otherwise blurry.
+--dynamic-start | will make the taskbar return to it's normal state when the start menu is opened, normal otherwise.
+--save-all      | will save all of the above settings into config.cfg on program exit.
+--config FILE   | will load settings from a specified configuration file. (if this parameter is ignored, it will attempt to load from config.cfg)
 --help          | Displays this help message.
+--startup       | Adds TranslucentTB to startup, via changing the registry.
+--no-tray       | will hide the taskbar tray icon.

 ### Color format
 The color parameter is interpreted as a three or four byte long number in hexadecimal format that